-One of the most problematic transmissions on the road today is AW55-50SN Transmission.
-This transmission can be fitted to different vehicles from different manufactures including General Motors, Volvo, Saturn, Nissan, Saab, Opel and Renault.
+One of the most problematic transmissions on the road today is an AW55-50SN Transmission.
+This transmission can be fitted to various vehicles from different manufacturers, including General Motors, Volvo, Saturn, Nissan, Saab, Opel, and Renault.
 However, these are not really interchangeable as they have different operational differences.

-The AW55-50SN is a 5 Speed electronically controlled Transmission.
-The TCM (transmission control module) sends signals to the Solenoids to achieve the best possible ratio.
-The TCM also controls the line pressure as well as the Apply and release pressure for the Torque Converter Clutch.
-By commanding this, the vehicle can obtain the maximum fuel efficiency.
+The AW55-50SN is a 5-speed electronically controlled transmission.
+The TCM (transmission control module) sends signals to the solenoids to achieve the best possible ratio.
+The TCM also controls the line pressure as well as the applyand release pressure for the torque converter clutch.
+By doing this, the vehicle can obtain the maximum fuel efficiency.

-The Component known as the "Valve Body" has been a major issue in these transmissions, and by knowing this and what corrective procedures need to be done, we have saved our customers not only time but a fair amount of monetary expenses.
+The component known as the “valve body” has been a major issue in these transmissions, and by knowing what corrective procedures need to be done, we have saved our customers not only time but a fair amount of monetary expenses.

-In this article we will touch on some of electronic sensors and valves, and what they do.
+In this article we will touch on some electronic sensors and valves and what they do.

-One of the issues we have seen is that some owners with vehicles that have this type of transmission think that by adding fluid, this will correct their problem or condition.
+One of the issues we have seen is that some people with vehicles that have this type of transmission think that adding fluid will correct their problem.
 The main problem with this is not knowing how to check and fill this transmission.
-This transmission has a 22mm "Plug" which looks like the place where you should add fluids, but this “plug” is actually a band anchor.
+This transmission has a 22mm “plug”which looks like the place where you should add fluids, but this “plug” is actually a band anchor.
 Loosening this plug will release the band, causing a no 3rd condition, and in some vehicles, it may require removing the transmission to reapply the band correctly.
 Removing the turbine sensor and using this opening to top off the fluid will eliminate the possibility of disengaging the band.
 It is best to let a certified and experienced transmission mechanic do this to avoid any potential mistakes or problems.

-Having low or high fluid can create erratic pressure or poor linear solenoid control that can cause TCM (transmission control module) to produce high pressure.
-The Linear Solenoids (SLT, SLS and SLU) read this high pressure reading and react accordingly as they work at variable states dependent on the gear and load that’s required from the transmission.
+Having low or high fluid can create erratic pressure or poor linear solenoid control that can cause the TCM (transmission control module) to produce high pressure.
+The linear solenoids (SLT, SLS and SLU) see this high pressure reading and react accordingly, as they work at variable states dependent on the gear and load that’s required from the transmission.

-The shift Solenoids (S1, S2, S3, S4, and S5) determine the basic parameters for different shift points, by accelerator pedal and vehicle speed.
-The quality of the shift is decided by control of the torque through the transmission.
+The shift solenoids (S1, S2, S3, S4, and S5) determine the basic parameters for different shift points, based on the accelerator pedal and vehicle speed.
+The quality of the shift is decided by the control of the torque through the transmission.

-In your normal mode, shifting and Lock-up occur at lower speeds to increase fuel efficiency or reduce fuel consumption.
-Under rapid acceleration, the TCM detects this and changes to what is called a third mode, or Sport mode.
+In your normal mode, shifting and lock-up occur at lower speeds to increase fuel efficiency and reduce fuel consumption.
+Under rapid acceleration, the TCM detects this and changes to what is called a third mode, or sport mode.

-Now, back to our Linear Solenoids, The first one will be the SLT Solenoid, this is the line pressure solenoid and is normally open 3 port type.
+Now, back to our linear solenoids.
+The first one will be the SLT solenoid, which is the line pressure solenoid and is normally open 3 port type.

 The TCM controls this transmission using 300 Hz, commanding current from 0.0 to1.1 amps.
 The TCM uses this current to measure the amount of pressure.
 Under an electronic failure, the solenoid is designed to go into maximum line pressure.

-The SLU Solenoid is the Torque Converter lock-up pressure control solenoid, this solenoid however is normally “closed" not 3 port type.
+The SLU solenoid is the torque converter lock-up pressure control solenoid.
+This solenoid is normally “closed,” not 3 port type.

 Any of the above solenoids that fail can cause multiple symptoms on your transmission.

-The TFT (transmission fluid sensor) sensor is a thermister and part of the internal wiring harness assembly.
-The sensor has 5 volts and because of different temperatures in the fluid it sends a signal back to the TCM which then calculates temperature and modifies shift quality and TCC (torque converter Clutch) operation.
+The TFT (transmission fluid sensor) sensor is a thermistor and part of the internal wiring harness assembly.
+The sensor has 5 volts and because of different temperatures in the fluid, it sends a signal back to the TCM which then calculates temperature and modifies shift quality and TCC (torque converter clutch) operation.

-The Pressure Relief valve and spring prevent line pressure from exceeding 360PSI.
+The pressure relief valve and spring prevent line pressure from exceeding 360PSI.
 Higher pressure moves the valve against the spring opening and exhaust.
-Having a broken spring or a “stuck” valve can cause high or low line pressure.
+Having a broken spring or a “stuck” valve can cause a high or low line pressure.

-Solenoid modulator Valve, the SLT, SLS and SLU solenoids we discussed earlier are only able to work within a set pressure.
+Solenoid modulator valve, the SLT, the SLS, and the SLU solenoids we discussed earlier are only able to work within a set pressure.
 Any pressure that exceeds this amount will overload the valve and can cause damage.
-The Modulator Valve spring produces the force that regulates the pressure so that it equals line pressure.
+The modulator valve spring produces the force that regulates the pressure so that it equals line pressure.

 Having this valve “stuck” will give you a harsh or very firm engagement from neutral to drive.

-The Components discussed above are only a few as we did not get into the internal moving parts or hard parts of the transmission.
-Knowing how this transmissions works allows us at The Transmission Shop to properly diagnosis the problem and offer repairs that you would normally not hear from most shops.
+The components discussed above are only a few of the complete transmission, as we did not get into the internal moving parts or hard parts of the transmission.
+Knowing how this transmissions works allows us at The Transmission Shop to properly diagnosis the problem and offer repairs that you would not normally hear from most shops.

-With the Valve Body having all these solenoids and valves, the chances are that the problem originated from one of those components.
+With the valve body having all these solenoids and valves, chances are that the problem originated from one of those components.
 Our equipment is state of the art at The Transmission Shop, and you can trust our certified technicians to perform a thorough diagnostic evaluation and determine the best repair that suits your vehicle.

-Also, you can save out of pocket expenses by having your transmission checked and repaired at the first signs of trouble to prevent further damage and minimize out of pocket costs.
+Also, you can save on out of pocket expenses by having your transmission checked and repaired at the first signs of trouble.
 At The Transmission Shop, we are standing by ready to serve you.
 Stop in today or fill out the form to the right!